LSAT Percentiles – Understanding LSAT Scores

 What are LSAT Score Percentiles?

 Your LSAT score percentile directly stacks your score up with all other LSAT test takers from the past three years.
 Your LSAT percentile shows what percent of test takers scored below you.
-A scaled score of 168, for example, means 94.8% of test takers scored below you in the 2019-2020 period.
+You can find the most recent LSAC LSAT percentiles (based off the 2020-2023 testing years) below:

 The 3 Types of LSAT Scores